Key Takeaways

 Pricing transparency varies significantly between these two platforms – and that difference is itself informative.

-Pabau operates on a subscription model with tiered pricing based on features and clinic size.
-Current pricing details are available at pabau.com/pricing.
+Pabau operates on a subscription model priced by team size, not by features.
+Current pricing details are available on Pabau’s pricing page.
 The tiered structure means smaller clinics can start with a core plan and expand as their operational needs grow, which is useful for practices that are scaling or diversifying their service menu.

 Portrait Care pricing is not publicly confirmed through any independent source.
 No verified pricing data was available at the time of writing.
 Practices evaluating Portrait Care should request a direct quote from their sales team and compare the total cost of ownership – including any per-user fees, per-location charges, and implementation costs – against the verified figures from alternatives.
 It is also worth asking about contract length and exit provisions.